 For 2024, a rebate of 0.03% p.a. of your account balance up to \$500,000 will be applied.
+This rebate is reviewed annually.

 This rebate applies to the account management fee and effectively reduces the account management fee applied to your account.
 This rebate is automatically applied when the account management fee is deducted from your account.
 You do not need to apply for this rebate.